frovedis/frovedis/doc/tutorial_spark/tutorial_spark.md

 Main purpose of the script is to set environment variables like SCALA_HOME, SPARK_HOME, SPARK_SUBMIT_OPTIONS.
 It also switches `mpirun` to call (x86 or ve).
-If you did not source MPI set up script for VE, veenv.sh also source it internally.
+If you did not source MPI set up script for VE, `veenv.sh` also source it internally.

 Scala and Spark is installed together with the Frovedis rpm;
 above environment variables point to them.
-If you want to use your own Scala and/or Spark, please change these environment variables and/or x86env.sh/veenv.sh scripts.
+If you want to use your own Scala and/or Spark, please change these environment variables and/or `x86env.sh`/`veenv.sh` scripts.
 (The Spark interface can be seen as the application of Spark, so it does not depend on the Spark version ideally.)
 Java virtual machine (openjdk) should have been installed together